English Literatures of South East Asia

 - bring to bear greater experience in oral discussion of ideas in making constructive contributions to class discussions.

-Total of 10 weeks teaching with 2 hours classroom contact per week consisting of a 1 hour lecture, 1 hour tutorial and 2 hours film viewing.
+Total of 10 weeks teaching with 2 hours classroom contact per week consisting of a 1 hour lecture, 1 hour tutorial.

 Method of assessment